cypherfox/gatekeeper/README.md

    * `namespaces` is a list of namespace names.
 If defined, a constraint will only apply to resources in a listed namespace.
    * `labelSelector` is a standard Kubernetes label selector.
    * `namespaceSelector` is a standard Kubernetes namespace selector.
 If defined, make sure to add `Namespaces` to your `configs.config.gatekeeper.sh` object to ensure namespaces are synced into OPA.
 Refer to the [Replicating Data section](#replicating-data) for more details.
+   The Selector supports the the `matchLabels` and `matchExpressions` [set based requirements](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements)

 Note that if multiple matchers are specified, a resource must satisfy each top-level matcher (`kinds`, `namespaces`, etc.) to be in scope.
 Each top-level matcher has its own semantics for what qualifies as a match.
 An empty matcher is deemed to be inclusive (matches everything).